hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

         ``t1`` and offset ``off1``.
       * The successful completion of withdrawal ``wid123`` by the transaction with update-id ``upd567`` at record time ``t1``.
+      * The deduction of 100 CC from the Customer's trading account.
       * The archival of the CC ``Holding`` UTXOs ``coids``.
       * The new CC ``Holding`` UTXO ``coid789`` for the change returned after funding the CC transfer.